 Next, there’s a stop at Cushendun Caves, which was my favorite part of the tour.
 This area is lovely and is fuel for your camera!

 Though lunch is not included, the tour stops at Fullerton Arms Restaurant where you can eat Game of Thrones-inspired food!
 Everything costs about £10-15.
 Plus, there’s a room where you can get photos with the Iron Throne in!
 It was a lot of fun.

-If you’re interested in learning more about Fullerton Arms, check out this link.
-Not only is it a restaurant, but you can also stay at this location if you’d like!
+To learn more about Fullerton Arms, check out this link.
+It is a restaurant, and you can stay at this location if you’d like!

 Afternoon stops on the tour

-In the afternoon, the tour makes stops at Carrick-A-Rede Rope Bridge, Larrybane Limestone Quarry, Giant’s Causeway, Dunluce Castle, and the Dark Hedges.
-That’s right… there are so many stops!
+That’s right, there are so many stops!
 Make sure you bring your camera because you’re going to be snapping pictures absolutely everywhere.

 Dinner: Cook your own food at your Airbnb!

 My friends and I made a quick walk to a local grocery store and picked up a bunch of food to make for dinner.

 We ended up having spaghetti, dinner rolls, and meat sauce.
 What a treat!

 If you stay at an Airbnb, it’s super easy to save money by cooking your own meals, which is one of my suggestions!